Timelesz: Start as an eight-person group

 Timelesz had their first musical performance on television, under the new system, on NTV's "with Music" on March 8, 2025.

-Timelesz's first crown program, "Timelesz man", with the concept "Just give it your all in everything you do and sweat it out!", centers on peoples dreams and the effort to reach them.
-It started airing on April 20, 2025, on Fuji TV.

 Timelesz announced the release of their first album, "Fam", on June 11, 2025, as well as the music video for their single "Rock this Party" on March 21 on their official YouTube.
 The music video was filmed in Hawaii, with the theme being "first family trip", and both the video and the album's concept being "big family", with the new members, the people behind the scenes and the fans (secondz) in mind.
 The album's 13-song playlist includes "Rock this Party", a new 8-member version of "Anthem" and other new songs (name yet to be decided).

-Timelesz will be in charge of the support song for NTV basketball starting in July 2025.
-The rap part of "Steal the show" was written by Fuma Kikuchi, who was appointed as special anchor.
+Timelesz was in charge of the support song for NTV basketball starting in July 2025.
+The rap part of "Steal the show" was written by Kikuchi, who was appointed as special anchor.

-Thr group's first 8-person tour, "We're timelesz LIVE TOUR 2025 episode 1 ~FAM~", started in Chiba at the Lala Arena Tokyo Bay on June 28, 2025 and is scheduled to end in Shizuoka at the Ecopa Arena on August 24, 2025.
+The group's first 8-person tour, "We're timelesz LIVE TOUR 2025 episode 1 ~FAM~", started in Chiba at the Lala Arena Tokyo Bay on June 28, 2025 and is scheduled to end in Shizuoka at the Ecopa Arena on August 24, 2025.
 In their performance at the Yokohama Arena on August 6, where their new song "Steal The Show" was performed live for the first time, it was announced that the group would have their first "Dome" performances at Kyocera Dome Osaka on December 26–27, and at Tokyo Dome on January 7–8, 2026.
 In addition, it was revealed that the song would be released on November 12 as the first CD single "Steal The Show/Recipe" under the current system, "timelesz project -AUDITION- Special Edition" would be released on December 17th on Blu-ray & DVD, and a new documentary program "timelesz project -REAL-" would be distributed worldwide on Netflix in 2026.
 In addition, the August 24 "FAM" Shizuoka performance is scheduled to be streamed live on the Family Club Online page.